Prevent Loneliness in Children

 10. Seek Support

 Teach children that it’s okay to ask for help.
-Encourage them to talk to trusted adults, such as parents, teachers, or counselors, when they need guidance with loneliness or other emotional struggles.
+Encourage them to speak with trusted adults, such as parents, teachers, or counselors, when they need guidance regarding loneliness or other emotional struggles.

-Teaching these self-management strategies empowers children to handle loneliness proactively, build meaningful connections, and develop the resilience needed for healthy social and emotional development.
+Teaching these self-management strategies empowers children to proactively handle loneliness, build meaningful connections, and develop the resilience needed for healthy social and emotional development.

 Family Support Strategies to Prevent Loneliness in Children